mlab-upenn/gokart-sensor/Planning/README.md

 NOTE: For convenience, all the command should be invoked under the root directory of the workspace `user_name@pc_name:~/gokart_ws ` , to make the relative path is correct for finding all the config files.

-- Modify `global_config.yaml` with the location name and projection center.
+### 1. Modify `global_config.yaml` with the location name and projection center

 The followed example will use pennovation.

 ```yaml
 # All the yaml files will be generated under this subfolder